The stunning Culdaff Beach located on the Inishowen peninsula county Donegal in the north west of Ireland.

 Culdaff beach consists of a sandy beach with two rock outcrops at the south-east of the beach.
 These are exposed at times during the tidal phase during the day.
 The beach is contained to the west by sand dunes and to the north-west by the Culdaff River.
 Culdaff beach is popular with Surfers, with a number of surf schools operating here.

-This long sandy beach is popular for swimming, walking and other watersports and is only 50 yards away from the village.
+This long sandy beach is popular for swimming, walking and other watersports and is only 50 metres away from the village.
 There are two beaches called the small beach and the big beach and these can be very busy during the summer.

 This coastal area is protected and designated a Special area for Conservation (SAC) divided into distinct zones by the rocky headlands of Black Rock, Buckers Rock and Ladys Rock.
 Beach use is concentrated on the eastern part of the main beach between Carratra and central access points and in the rock coves between Ladys Port and Black Pool.